 Day 5 — Yellowstone/Gallatin Canyon, Montana

 After breakfast, head west, stopping to photograph the colors and shapes of bubbling, popping mud at the whimsical Fountain Paint Pots.
 Leave the park via the West Yellowstone gate and travel to the Gallatin Canyon near Big Sky, Montana.
 Settle into a comfortable log cabin lodge and gather to share your best photos.
 Set out on a sleigh ride through the countryside, before toasting your winter adventure in Yellowstone at a farewell dinner.
-320 Guest Ranch (B,L,D)
+320 Guest Ranch or Lone Mountain Ranch (B,L,D daily)

 Drew Rush has a long history of working in and teaching about the Greater Yellowstone Ecosystem.
 Before embarking on a career in photography, Drew spent ten years guiding on the Snake River and taking people into the heart of Yellowstone National Park in the winter.
 Since he transitioned into a professional photographer, his work has appeared in numerous international publications and books such as National Parks magazine and National Geographic: Complete Photography.
 His photographs have also been displayed at the National Museum of Wildlife Art in Jackson, Wyoming.
 Drew has recently spent years working in the Yellowstone-Tetons region on several long term photographic projects for National Geographic magazine.
 He looks forward to sharing an insiders' insights into these magnificent parks!